Why Vanessa Hudgens Considers Festival Season a Spiritual Experience

 Let’s face it: #thatfestivallife is all space buns and smiley faces on Instagram.
-But IRL?
-Days of dry heat, lukewarm cocktails, and not-so-healthy food choices can leave even the most die-hard music fan frazzled.
-So as we launch into music’s most celebrated time of year, who better than Vanessa Hudgens—the reigning queen of festival season (every single season)—to share how she recharges and stays centered when life gets hectic?
+But IRL, days of dry heat, lukewarm cocktails, and not-so-healthy food choices can leave even the most die-hard music fan frazzled.
+So now that we’re well into music’s most celebrated time of year, who better than Vanessa Hudgens—the reigning queen of festival season (every single season)—to share how she recharges and stays centered when life gets hectic?

-We recently caught up with her on a rooftop in L.A. to celebrate her latest nail polish and makeup collection with Sinful Colors, which is sunny and colorful AF—just like the girl herself.
-Between tapping into the healing powers of live music on a molecular level to finding and nourishing your inner child, here’s how the actress, singer, and overall sage stays balanced and jovial throughout festival season and beyond.
+We recently caught up with Hudgens on a rooftop in L.A. to celebrate her latest nail polish and makeup collection with Sinful Colors, which is sunny and colorful AF—just like the girl herself.
+From tapping into the healing powers of live music on a molecular level to nourishing your inner child, here’s how the actress, singer, and overall sage stays balanced during festival season and beyond, in her own words.
 (Hint: It takes a little ramen, a strong cocktail hack, and nonstop beats.)

 On Self-Care